 The Company is exposed to liquidity risk as the profile of receipts under long-term contracts may not be timed to coincide with corresponding outflows.
-In order to mitigate liquidity risk, the Company ensures a mixture of long-term and short-term debt facilities are available, including £1.75m of short and medium-term debt facilities and subsequently, a £1.25m Government backed coronavirus business interruption loan as a direct result of the current global pandemic, which provides a more long-term debt facility.
+In order to mitigate liquidity risk, the Company ensures a mixture of long-term and short-term debt facilities are available, including £2.6m of short and medium-term debt facilities and subsequently, a £1.04m Government backed coronavirus business interruption loan which provides a more long-term debt facility.